naoya1110/ai_robotics_lab_2022_hands_on/jetbot_software_setup.md

 6. Connect to one of the available WiFi network by the command ```sudo nmcli device wifi connect <WiFi SSID> password <PASSWORD>```
 7. Shutdown the JetBot by the command ```sudo shutdown now```.
 8. Turn off the JetBot power switch.
 9. Unplug the HDMI display and the USB keyboard.
-From next time, we don't use the display and the keyboard anymore.
+From next time, you don't use the display and the keyboard anymore.

 ## 3. Additional Setup
 ### Access to the JetBot via Web Browser